8 min read

 A debt settlement should contain a reasonable offer based on what you can afford to pay your creditors.
 You should calculate:

-According to Experian, settled amounts from debt settlements remain on your credit history for seven years.
+According to Experian in 2020, settled amounts from debt settlements remain on your credit history for seven years.
 However, it’s worthwhile to note that not paying your existing debts can also negatively impact your credit score.

 It is possible that debt consolidations loan help your credit as these are one payment which should be affordable for you to pay back, but this is provided that you always meet the monthly payments on time.

 It’s recommended to consider your personal circumstances and find out what is the most affordable way for you to pay your debts, whether that is debt settlement, a debt consolidation loan, or other debt solutions.